nottrobin/robinwinslow.uk/_posts/2013-06-17-social-morals-a-statement-of-values.md

 The foundation
 ===

-A couple of months ago, I was in an IRC chat room with some friends of mine (do people actually still use IRC? tell me in the comments), and [@0atman](https://twitter.com/0atman) aired an idea for a **charitable project**.
+A couple of months ago, I was in an IRC chat room with some friends of mine (do people actually still use IRC? tell me in the comments), and [@0atman](https://twitter.com/0atman) aired an idea for a charitable project.
 We all thought it was a good one, and long a discussion ensued about the best way to run the project.

 We all felt that it should be run democratically to some extent - that is, largely owned by its members - but we were worried about the project being hijacked and becoming something that none of us wanted it to be.

 A potential solution, we felt, was to first create a foundation with exclusive membership and a solid stated set of values.
 That way, the project could be started by the foundation, but not inherently attached to it, meaning that if the project took a different direction, the foundation would remain intact.
-This would allow us to either create a fork of the project, bringing it back in line with our values, or start a completely new one, whil allowing the existing project to continue in its new direction with our blessing.
+This would allow us to either create a fork of the project, bringing it back in line with our values, or start a completely new one, while allowing the existing project to continue in its new direction with our blessing.

 Thus was formed the [Blackgate Foundation](http://blackgatefoundation.org/).